DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Implementation

 Unlike the DGM architecture of \cite{sirignano2018dgm}, we remove the complex LSTM-like gating and replace it with a stack of dense layers with residual connections.
 Motivated by \cite{ramachandran2017searching}, we use the smoother \textit{swish} activation function to improve optimization stability:

 The detailed architecture of the neural network is summarized in Figure \ref{fig:arch.}.

-To evaluate the differential operator ${\cal L}^{u(\cdot; \theta^u_n)}$ that defines the loss $L_{int}$ we compute numerical gradients of the current value function approximation $v(\cdot; \theta^V_n)$ using backpropagation.
+To evaluate the differential operator ${\cal L}^{\bu(\cdot; \theta^u_n)}$ that defines the loss $L_{int}$ we compute numerical gradients of the current value function approximation $v(\cdot; \theta^V_n)$ using backpropagation.
 To this end we rely on the native backpropagation (aka algorithmic differentiation) support in modern ML libraries, such as the function \texttt{tf.gradients} in Python's \texttt{Tensorflow} library.
 This capability together with the underlying universal approximation property of deep NN's are the motivating factors for using NN approximators, as it allows to replace ``term-for-term" the HJB equation with a corresponding neural network approximation.

-Another issue to consider is handling multi-dimensional controls.
+Another issue to consider is how to handle multi-dimensional controls.
 Al Aradi et al.~\cite{al2019applications} suggested to use a single NN with multiple outputs, meaning that all the components of $\bu$ share the same hidden layers except for the last one, where one sets \texttt{nOutput=a}.
-This introduces a dependence among the different control surrogates.
-Alternatively, one can set up $a$ separate NN's for each control.
+This links all the control surrogates, aiming to exploit similarities in how the different control components depend on the system state.
+Alternatively, one can set up $a$ separate independently trained NN's for each control.
 In either situation, one has to take separate gradient descent steps for each control coordinate.
 This gradient descent can be done in parallel across $a$, or one-at-a-time, i.e.~sequentially.